chocolatey/docs/input/en-us/agent/upgrade.md

 > :memo: **NOTE** Due to limitations of Windows Task Scheduler, it is likely that your users will see the PowerShell window initially, but it should disappear once PowerShell has fully started.

-The Advanced deployment script to do this is as follows:
+An example advanced deployment script to do this is as follows:

 ```powershell
 $DelayInMinutes = 1